-Our residents will be adults (over 23 years of age) within a broad range of intellectual and/or Developmental Disabilities.
-Our families will be active, willing and enthusiastic participants embracing the community and its philosophies as well as its practices.
+Our residents will be adults (over 23 years of age) within a broad range of Intellectual and/or Developmental Disabilities.
+Residents’ families will actively participate and work together to create a community of mutual support.

 6. If residents need help or supportive care, how does that work?

-The family or guardian of the resident can work with the individual’s Support Administrator (SA), assigned by the county board of DD (if applicable), to arrange the individual support services needed by the resident.
+The family or guardian of the resident can work with the individual’s Support Administrator (SA), assigned by the County Board of Developmental Disabilities (if applicable), to arrange the individual support services needed by the resident.
 Typically, these services are paid for by Ohio Medicaid waivers, private resources or a combination of the two.
 Residents will have free choice of their personal care provider.
 If they already have a caregiver/agency working with them, they don’t have to change.
 If they do not, they will need to choose one.
 In addition to residents’ personal care providers, there will be a Neighborhood Manager and Resident Assistants to provide 24/7 supplemental support and assistance.

 7. What will the homes in SCL look like?
 How big are they?